-Starting October 1, 2024, Redwood Region RISE will exit its Planning Phase and begin work to implement the strategies detailed in the Regional Roadmap due on September 30th.
+On October 1, 2024, Redwood Region RISE (Resilient Inclusive Sustainable Economy) finalized its Planning Phase and started to work to implement the strategies detailed in the Regional Roadmap.
 This also means several funding opportunities will emerge over the next few months for projects aligned with our region's vision and California Jobs First1 priorities.